 Hardware footnote: A listed accessory for this is a case which provides a keyboard.
 A rubber keyboard.
 Much like the Elonex One’s, in fact.
 If nothing else, this machine could be the one for the kitchen, where you can finally risk spilling sauce on the keys when quickly looking up recipes online.

-I make no secret that I’ve been impressed with Apple’s iPad.
-Before it, I’ve owned several UMPCs and have found them distinctly lacking – and naturally the iPad retains the edge in design, with a 10 hour battery life and a solid app store with some really impressive applications.
+It’s no secret that I’ve been impressed with Apple’s iPad.
+Before it came out, I owned several UMPCs and found them distinctly lacking – and naturally the iPad retains the edge in design, with a 10 hour battery life and a solid app store with some really impressive applications.

 Those applications aren’t free, and the iPad is not a Windows machine.
 Short of recognising that it’s the same money you’d probably spend on either, these are totally different devices.
 The WinPad is a tablet PC, a proper, x86 computer with proper Windows and proper hard disc storage, to run your proper Windows applications.
 As such, I’m comparing this to the UMPC devices I’ve had more than I am other tablet devices.